petegregoryy/discord-slowmode-bot/README.md

 ## Discord Slow Mode Bot - Developed for ATT
 Discord's default slow mode isn't long enough?
 This is a bot developed to allow increased length slow modes in channels.
-Originally developed as a bot for the A Township Tale Discord server to moderate the "community servers" channels, it will work as a lengthened slowmode bot with the correct setup

 ## Setup
 To host this bot yourself, you will need to change a couple of things.
 First, create a `config.json` file which looks like this: